AppsFlyerSDK/appsflyer-meta-quest2-unity-sample-app/README.md

 ## Running the sample app

 1. Open Unity hub and open the project.
-2. Use the sample code in AppsflyerScript.cs and update it with your DEV_KEY and QUEST_APP_ID.
+2. Use the sample code in `AppsflyerScript.cs` and update it with your DEV_KEY and QUEST_APP_ID.
-3. Add the AppsflyerScript to an empty game object (or use the one in the scenes folder):
+3. Add the AppsflyerScript to an empty game object (or use the one in the scenes folder).
    ![Request-OK](https://files.readme.io/b271553-small-EpicGameObject.PNG)
-4. Launch the sample app via the Unity editor and check that your debug log shows the following message:
+4. Launch the sample app via the Unity editor and check that your debug log shows the following messages:
    ![Request-OK](https://files.readme.io/7105a10-small-202OK.PNG)
 5. After 24 hours, the AppsFlyer dashboard updates and shows organic and non-organic installs and in-app events.